mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

    variable, and if the match is successful, includes the fieldname in the CSV.
 For example, `field_pattern = 'mods_.*(_s|_ms)$'` will match every Solr field that starts with "mods_" and ends with either "_s" or "_ms".
-1. Next, it matches each remaining filename against the regular expression patterns defined in the script's `field_pattern_do_not_want` variable, and if the match is successful, *removes* the fieldname from the CSV.
+1. Next, it matches each remaining fieldname against the regular expression patterns defined in the script's `field_pattern_do_not_want` variable, and if the match is successful, *removes* the fieldname from the CSV.
    For example, `field_pattern_do_not_want = '(marcrelator|isSequenceNumberOf)'` will remove all fieldnames that contain either the string "marcrelator" or "isSequenceNumberOf".
 Note that the regular expression used in this configuration